-Drug Name Type of Drug Administration FDA-Approved Indications All- trans -retinoic acid (ATRA, Tretinoin, Vesanoid®) Chemotherapy Oral Is indicated for the induction of remission in patients with acute promyelocytic leukemia (APL), characterized by the presence of the t(15;17) translocation and/or the presence of the PML/RARa gene who are refractory to, or who have relapsed from, anthracycline chemotherapy, or for whom anthracycline-based chemotherapy is contraindicated.
-Arsenic trioxide (Trisenox®) Chemotherapy Intravenous (IV) Indicated In combination with tretinoin for treatment of adults with newly-diagnosed low-risk acute promyelocytic leukemia (APL) whose APL is characterized by the presence of the t(15;17) translocation or PML/RAR-alpha gene expression.
-For induction of remission and consolidation in patients with APL who are refractory to, or have relapsed from, retinoid and anthracycline chemotherapy, and whose APL is characterized by the presence of the t(15;17) translocation or PML/RAR-alpha gene expression.
+Drug Name Administration Type of Drug Indications All-trans retinoic acid (ATRA, Tretinoin, Vesanoid®) Oral Retinoid Approved for the induction of remission in adults and pediatric patients 1 year of age and older with acute promyelocytic leukemia (APL), characterized by the presence of the t(15;17) translocation or the presence of the PML::RARa gene expression, and who are refractory to or who have relapsed from anthracycline chemotherapy or for whom anthracycline-based chemotherapy is contraindicated.
+Arsenic trioxide (Trisenox®) Approved: Intravenous (IV) Antineoplastic Agent In combination with tretinoin for treatment of adults with newly diagnosed low-risk acute promyelocytic leukemia (APL) whose APL is characterized by the presence of the t(15;17) translocation or PML::RARα gene expression. • For induction of remission and consolidation in patients with APL who are refractory to, or have relapsed from, retinoid and anthracycline chemotherapy, and whose APL is characterized by the presence of the t(15;17) translocation or PML::RARa gene expression.

-Table.
-3. Some Drugs Used in the Treatment of AML
+Table 4.
+Some Drugs Used in the Treatment of AML (continued)

-Drug Name FDA-Approved Indications Type of Drug Administration Cladribine (Leustatin®) Chemotherapy Intravenous (IV) Approved to treat hairy cell leukemia and is also being studied in the treatment of other types of cancer.
-Clofarabine (Clolar®) Chemotherapy Intravenous (IV) Approved for the treatment of pediatric patients with relapsed or refractory acute lymphoblastic leukemia (ALL) and is also being studied in the treatment of other types of cancer.
-CPX-351 (Vyxeos®) Chemotherapy Intravenous (IV) Indicated for the treatment of newly-diagnosed therapy-related acute myeloid leukemia (t-AML) or AML with myelodysplasia-related changes (AML-MRC) in adults and pediatric patients 1 year and older.
-Cytarabine (Ara-C; Cytosar-U®) Chemotherapy Intravenous (IV) Indicated to be used alone or with other chemotherapy drugs to treat certain types of leukemia including AML.
-Daunorubicin (Cerubidine®) Chemotherapy Intravenous (IV) Approved for use with other chemotherapy drugs to treat AML.
-Etoposide (Etopophos®, VePesid®, VP-16) Chemotherapy Intravenous (IV) Approved for the treatment of testicular cancer and small cell lung cancer, but is used as an off-label treatment for AML.
-Gemtuzumab ozogamicin (Mylotarg [TM]) Targeted therapy Intravenous (IV) Indicated for the treatment of Newly diagnosed CD33-positive AML in adults and pediatric patients 1 month and older Relapsed or refractory CD33-positive AML in adults and pediatric patients 2 years and older Gilteritinib (Xospata®) Targeted therapy Oral Indicated for the treatment of adult patients who have relapsed or refractory AML with a FLT3 mutation as detected by an FDA-approved test.
-Idarubicin (Idamycin®) Chemotherapy Intravenous (IV) Indicated for the treatment of AML in adults in combination with other approved antileukemia drugs.
-Methotrexate (Trexall®) Chemotherapy Intravenous (IV) Oral Approved for the treatment of acute lymphoblastic leukemia (ALL), but is used as an off-label treatment for AML.
-Midostaurin (Rydapt®) Targeted therapy Oral Indicated for the treatment of adult patients with newly diagnosed AML that is FLT3 mutation-positive as detected by an FDA-approved test, in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation.
+Drug Name Administration Type of Drug Indications Cladribine (Leustatin®) Intravenous (IV) Antimetabolite For the treatment of hairy cell leukemia and is also being studied in the treatment of other types of cancer.
+Clofarabine (Clolar®) Intravenous (IV) Antimetabolite For the treatment of pediatric patients with relapsed or refractory acute lymphoblastic leukemia (ALL) and is also being studied in the treatment of other types of cancer.
+CPX-351 (Vyxeos®) Intravenous (IV) Anthracycline and antimetabolite Approved for the treatment of newly-diagnosed therapy-related acute myeloid leukemia (t-AML) or AML with myelodysplasia-related changes (AML-MRC) in adults and pediatric patients 1 year and older.
+Cytarabine (Ara-C; Cytosar-U®) Intravenous (IV) or Subcutaneous Injection Antimetabolite Approved to be used either alone or with other chemotherapy drugs to treat certain types of leukemia including AML.
+Daunorubicin (Cerubidine®) Intravenous (IV) Anthracycline Approved to be used with other chemotherapy drugs to treat AML.
+Etoposide (Etopophos®, VePesid®, VP-16) Intravenous (IV) Topoisomerase inhibitor For the treatment of testicular cancer and small cell lung cancer, but is used as an off-label treatment for AML.
+Gemtuzumab ozogamicin (MylotargTM) Intravenous (IV) CD-33 Directed Antibody Approved for the treatment of Newly diagnosed CD33-positive AML in adults and pediatric patients 1 month and older.
+Relapsed or refractory CD33-positive AML in adults and pediatric patients 2 years and older.